-The Research Ethics module aims at a risk analysis of research project in which humans are involved as object of study or volunteer.
-This applies to social studies in which people fill out questionnaires about their ideas, feelings and behaviours.
-But also in design studies where people are asked to try out new set-ups of equipment for example.
-In medical studies where people figure as test persons the ethics aspects are obvious too.
+The Research Ethics Module makes a risk analysis of research projects in which humans are involved as study object or as volunteers.
+It does so in social studies in which people fill out questionnaires about their ideas, feelings and behaviours.
+But also in design studies where people are asked, for example, to try out new set-ups of equipment.
+In medical studies where people figure as test persons, the ethics Via a workflowaspects are obvious too.

-In all cases a number of issues has to be checked before the experiment can take place.
-These regard among others: privacy of personal data, the amount of physical or psychological stress the research may bring about, the protection of vulnerable participants, the informed consent of participants before the experiment starts et cetera.
+In all cases a number of issues have to be checked before the experiment can take place.
+These issues include: privacy of personal data, the amount of physical or psychological stress the research may bring about, the protection of vulnerable participants, the informed consent of participants before the experiment starts et cetera.
 The Research Ethics module consists of a Checklist and a Full application form.
-The Checklist involves a limited number of questions to discriminate between Minimal (every day) risks and Extended risks.
-In the latter case the Full application form has to be filled out too.
+The Checklist contains a limited number of questions to discriminate between Minimal (everyday) risks and Extended risks.
+In the latter case, the Full application form has to be filled out too.

-A web form with basic data of the applicant/project is routed together with the filled out and uploaded Checklist and Full application form (if applicable) via a workflow to a Human Research Ethics Committee, which evaluates the application.
-At the moment a decision is taken by the Committee the workflow engine informs the researcher/applicant by an alert message with a link to the details in the web module.
-The applicant can follow the progress of the workflow and has a back-log of prior applications available in the web module.
+Via a workflow, a web form with basic data of the applicant/project, together with the filled-out and uploaded Checklist and Full application form (if applicable), is routed to a Human Research Ethics Committee, which evaluates the application.
+As soon as a decision has been taken by the Committee, the workflow engine sends a message to the researcher/applicant that contains a letter of (dis)approval and a link to the details in the web form.
+The applicant can follow the progress of the workflow and has a back-log of prior applications available in the Research Ethics Module.

 Because applicants fill out the Checklist and the Full application form in Word, the set-up can be easily modified to adapt to progressive insights without the need to change any computer code.

-With some modifications (w.r.t. the questionnaires) the module can be used for medical ethics applications in medical research centres and hospitals.
+With some modifications (with regard to the questionnaires), the module can also be used for medical ethics applications in medical research centres and hospitals.